BladeRunnerJS/brjs-site/docs/use/getting_started.md

 Finally, we *really* need to apply some styling to the application.

 Styling can be applied at a number of levels; from Blade through to Aspect.
-In our case we'll apply the styling at a the Aspect level.
+In our case we'll apply the styling at the Aspect level.
 Since we've already covered the key points in developing a BRJS application we're going to miss out the styling part.
 Download the two files from the [directory](https://github.com/BladeRunnerJS/brjs-todo/tree/master/default-aspect/themes/standard) in the BRJS Todo App github repo and place them in `brjs-todo/default-aspect/themes/standard/`.
 Then refresh the app.

 ![](/docs/use/img/styled-app.png)